DE-RSE/chapter/_pages/muc/index.md

 **Next meeting:** May 22, 2025, 17:00-18:45 at the LMU Hospital.

-We will meet in person at the entrance of the LMU Klinikum, Lindwurmstrasse 2a, 80337 Munich.
+We will meet in person at the entrance from 16:50 on: Lindwurmstrasse 2a, 80337 Munich.
 The room is barrier-free.

 Agenda:

-- Talk by Alberto Villagran (LMU Open Science Center): Experience in the implementation of Open Science principles in KUM-LMU cBRAIN lab (neuroimaging lab) (under the LMU OSC program "Switch to Open")
+- Talk by Alberto Villagran (cBRAIN lab, KJP, LMU University Hospital): Experience in the implementation of Open Science principles in KUM-LMU cBRAIN lab (neuroimaging lab) (under the LMU OSC program "Switch to Open")
 - A second talk will be confirmed soon.

 Afterwards: Dinner together (details to be announced in the notes).